SAMtoBAM/PAQman/pub_examples/cerevisiae/README.md

     ##remove the full set of reads just taking up space
     rm ${SRR}.fq.gz

+    ##deactivate environment used to get the assemblies and reads
+    conda deactivate

 ## 3. Run PAQman on all assemblies
 The uses PAQman (see github READme for installation/usage instructions)

+    #conda create -n paqman samtobam::paqman
+    conda activate paqman

     ##PAQman options specific for cerevisiae include the busco database ('-b saccharomycetaceae') and the telomeric repeat (-r GGTGTG)
     busco="saccharomycetaceae"
     repeat="GGTGTG"